-Dr Jose Veliz MD performs Stem Cell Prolotherapy at Palomar Pain Management Center which is located in San Diego County.
+Dr Jose Veliz MD performs Stem Cell Prolotherapy at Palomar Spine & Pain which is located in San Diego County.
 Dr. Veliz is a member in good standing of the International Cellular Medicine Society.

 1. Veronesi F, Giavaresi G, Tchon M, Borsari V, Nicoli Aldini N, Fini M. Clinical Use of Bone Marrow, Bone Marrow Concentrate, and Expanded Bone Marrow Mesenchymal Stem Cells in Cartilage Disease.Stem Cells Dev.
 2012 Nov 16.

 2. Chen FH, Tuan RS.
 Mesenchymal stem cells in arthritic diseases.Arthritis Res Ther 2008, 10:223.